 Deservedly so.
 This gem of a cocktail bar sits atop Sea Containers on a quieter part of the Southbank.
 It’s cool without trying too hard, offering plenty of options for those in search of their next great drink.
-I low-level love it and I think you will too.
+We low-level love it and think you will too.

 12th Knot: Cocktail Menu

-Another winner comes in the form of Harry’s Legacy – a very drinkable mix of Dubonnet, Saint Germain, Beefeater gin, Yellow Chartreuse, redcurrants, citrus and champagne.
-It sounds like a bit too much, it’s not – but it does pack a welcome summery punch.
+Another winner comes in the form of the Dark Forest Margatini – a very drinkable mix of Patron Silver, Mezcal Verde, Noily Pratt, blackberries, and black pepper.
+It sounds like a bit too much, it’s not – but it does pack a welcomed punch.